altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - cookie <str> [DISK]: cookie of current session, brought from server
 - csrf <str> [DISK]: csrf token of current session, brought from server
 - currentIndex <int>: 0 if on HomeView, 1 if on LocalView, 2 if on UploadedView
-- currentlyTagging <str>: tag currently being tagged
+- currentlyTagging(Local|Uploaded) <str>: tag currently being tagged In LocalView/UploadedView
 - hometags [<str>, ...]: list of hometags, brought from the server
 - localTimeHeader [<semester 1>, <semester 2>, ...]: information for UploadedView time header
    where <semester> is [<month 1>, <month 2>, ..., <month 6>]
    where <month> is [<year>, <month>, 'white|gray|green', <undefined>|<pivId of last piv in month>]
-- newTag <str>: name of new tag being created in LocalView & UploadedView
+- newTag(Local|Uploaded) <str>: name of new tag being created in LocalView/UploadedView
 - orgMap:<pivId> (bool): if set, it means that this uploaded piv is organized
 - pendingTags:<assetId> [<str>, ...]: list of tags that should be applied to a local piv that hasn't been uploaded yet
 - pivDate:<assetId> <int>: date of each local piv